TheRambotnic/doomlauncher-mod-pack/README.md

 	-config "PATH_TO_DOOM'S_FOLDER\Sourceports\GZDoom\Configs\NAME_OF_CONFIG_FILE.ini"
 	```

-	Replace `PATH_TO_DOOM'S_FOLDER` with the complete path of DOOM (1993)'s folder from Step 1 of [this section](#setting-up-doom-launcher).
+	Replace `PATH_TO_DOOM'S_FOLDER` with the complete path of your DOOM (1993)'s installation folder.

 	Replace `NAME_OF_CONFIG_FILE.ini` with the file name of the config you wish to use.
 If it is a vanilla WAD, I recommend using `gzdoom-Vanilla.ini`.
+If you want to see the ones I've created, go into `Sourceports/GZDoom/Configs`.

-	If you want to create your own, you can make a copy of any of the INI files provided and rename them to your liking.
+	If you want to create your own, you can make a copy of any of the INI files provided and rename them to your liking (I'd recommend using `gzdoom-BrutalDoom.ini` or `gzdoom-EoA.ini` as a template).
 Remember to set the command above to use the file you've created!

 	- If you're running a **vanilla** WAD with GZDoom, add:
 	```